MakeSchool/MultiplayerTurnBasedGame-SpriteBuilder/README.md

 **(All timestamps are in [epoch time](https://gist.github.com/4507119))**

 The gamedata and moves are defined by you.
-The array of moves is limited to the last 3 moves (contact me at ashu@makegameswith.us if you have a game that needs more of the past moves).

 @"newmessages" is the number of unread messages in the chat for each game.